Skip to content

 *

 Let's break down the pyramid logic.
-For the row-th row, we need kHeight - row leading spaces to center the asterisks, and then we print 2 * row - 1 asterisks.
-This 2n-1 pattern is very common in pattern printing.
-The while (true) + break in the number-guessing game is also a classic pattern—when the exit condition isn't easy to condense into a single boolean expression, checking inside the loop body and then using break is a clear approach.
+For row i, we need kHeight - i leading spaces to center the stars, then print 2 * i - 1 stars.
+This pattern of 2 * i - 1 is very common in pattern printing.
+The while (true) + break in the number guessing game is also a classic pattern—when the exit condition isn't easily condensed into a single boolean expression, judging inside the loop body and then breaking is a clear approach.

 Try It Yourself

-Just understanding it isn't enough; you have to write it yourself to truly master it.
-Here are four exercises, and we recommend completing each one hands-on.
+Just understanding isn't enough; you need to write it yourself to truly master it.
+Here are four exercises; I suggest completing each one.

 Exercise 1: Print a Hollow Square